Lazy-Solutions/AdvancedSceneManager/docs/guides/Common questions.md

 ## Do I need to add anything to .gitignore?

-ASM does not require anything to be added to git ignore.
+You should always gitignore assets as required also by Unity, To ignore ASM and other asset of ours, Add the folders found in YourProject/Packages/...
+(Not In Assets folder).
 The only thing would be `<project root>/UserSettings/` but that should be ignored for unity project anyways.
 Default [unity .gitignore](https://github.com/github/gitignore/blob/main/Unity.gitignore) already contains it.

 ## Compilation issues after installing ASM